EPFL-ENAC/eesd-mast-cli/README.md

 1. Make sure the building exists in the database (not just in the Excel file).
 2. When it is the first time files are uploaded for that building, use the `mastdb generate-repo` command in a directory of your choice.
 This command will prepopulate folders hierarchy, with dummy files.
 More specifically, pay attention to the test results file names, as proper naming is required to link observed data and crack images to the test results defined in the database.
-3. It is highly recommended to provide a README and a License files.
+3. It is highly recommended to provide README and License files.

-### What is an experiment?

-An experiment is the same as a building.
+### How can I add/update a numerical model?

+Just like for the experiments, adding/updating numerical models of buildings is to be done using an Excel file.
+See the original 'Modeling assumptions.xlsx' file as a reference.
+Make sure to not modify the field names, and also to be consistent with the identification of the building (use same building id as for the experiments) and with the reference name.

+### How can I delete a numerical model?

+You can delete a numerical model by its building identifier.

 ### What is the 'key' in the command arguments?